Slicer REST API¶

 enabled: true

-The token will be saved to: /var/lib/slicer/auth/token
+The token will be saved to: /var/lib/slicer/auth/token.

-Send an Authorization: Bearer TOKEN
+Send an Authorization: Bearer TOKEN header for authenticated Slicer daemons.

 If you intend to expose the Slicer API over the Internet using something like a self-hosted inlets tunnel, or Inlets Cloud, then make sure you use the TLS termination option.